Metak94/OCM/tournament.md

 3. In the maps HR,DT and DTB maps, players may also use HD if desired.
 4. DTB is to be played with NF.
 The lowest combined score wins.
 5. Mappools for Finals and Grand Finals consists of 19 maps in total.
 2 Freemod will be added.
-6. Free mod consist in that one player must use HR mod (or HR and HD mods) and the other player must use nomod (or HD mod).
+6. For Freemod maps, one player must use HR (with HD if desired).
+The other player must play with no mods or HD.

 ### Match Instructions